 Further group journeys were planned to sacred sources and sites of rivers, mountains and temples.
 However the need to just travel lightly and freely to these sacred places, many of which he had not been to yet, has become the greater priority.
 Whilst appreciating the community and shared experience offered within a group, travelling lightly with only a small backpack offers the type of nourishment that co-ordinating groups around India’s Holy places cannot.
 So Paul decided not to put together any more groups preferring to have the freedom to spontaneously undertake Yatra to sacred sites as and when he wishes.

-Meanwhile much gratitude for the interest and support of students, especially those who have become spiritual friends and best wishes for your inner and outer journeys towards Svatantra into 2020 and beyond.
+Meanwhile much gratitude for the interest and support of students, especially those who have become spiritual friends and best wishes for your inner and outer journeys towards Svatantra through 2020 and hopefully beyond.